Commercial Mortgages for UK Businesses & Property Investors

 What interest rates are charged on commercial mortgages?

-Owner-occupied interest rates usually start at 2.25% over Base Rate, with rates of 2.5-7% common.
-These loans are the ones where your own business premises are to be used as security for the mortgage.
+Owner-occupied interest rates usually start at 1.5% over Bank of England Base Rate, with rates of 5.5-7.5% common.

-What are the set-up fees for a commercial mortgage?
+What are the set-up fees for a commercial property loan?

 The set-up costs for a commercial mortgage are:

-Lender arrangement fee -arrangement fees are often charged as a percentage of the loan.
+- Lender arrangement fee -arrangement fees are often charged as a percentage of the loan.
 Lender arrangement fees range from 1-2% but are usually between 1.5-2%.
-Although some providers will expect some of the fee to be paid on offer, it is usually possible to add the fee to the loan.
+It is usually possible to add the fee to the loan.

-Broker fees – most brokers will charge broker fees for their service.
+- Broker fees – most brokers will charge broker fees for their service.
 This is often upwards of 1% of the loan amount.
-We don’t usually charge a broker fee for loans over £100,000, as we’re committed to saving you money throughout the process.
+We don’t usually charge a broker fee for loans over £100,000.

 What are the acquisition cost for commercial property?